Lake County Government Service Modifications, Relief Measures, and Facility Closures

 Chief County Assessment Office: The customer service counter is closed.
 Staff is available to take your calls at 847-377-2050.
 For more prompt reply please email us at firstname.lastname@example.org.

 Clerk of the Circuit Court: Open to the public with reduced staff and services.
 Prior to coming to the office, please visit www.lakecountycircuitclerk.org or call 847-377-3380 for assistance.

-County Clerk’s Office: In response to COVID-19, the Lake County Clerk’s office is closed to the public until further notice.
+County Clerk’s Office: In response to COVID-19, the Lake County Clerk’s office is closed to the public.
 For general information, please visit LakeCountyClerk.info or call 847-377-2400 for requesting records.
 Staff will be available to answer questions and provide information from 10 AM to 3 PM weekdays.

 Hotel-Motel Tax: The filing date for Hotel-Motel Tax (Hotel Operator’s Tax) for February, March, and April 2020 has been extended to July 1, 2020.
 No penalties or interest will be applied during this extension period.
 Questions?
 Call the Lake County Finance Department at 847-377-2929, or email firstname.lastname@example.org.

 Job Center: Office is closed to the public for in-person visits, but can assist you remotely with your job search and career transition.
 Email email@example.com or call 847-377-3450.

 Public Defender: All in-person interviews are by appointment only.
 To schedule an appointment, call 847-377-3360 for the Waukegan office (adult cases) and 847-377-7900 for the Depke Office (juvenile cases).

 Public Works: Water and sewer operations will continue as normal; however, public-facing counters are currently closed.
 Drop-boxes are available for customers to pay water bills. www.lakecountyil.gov/publicworks